scottyphillips/echonetlite_homeassistant/README.md

 6. Restart Home Assistant and clear your browser cache
 7. Go to configuration -> integrations -> ADD INTEGRATION.
 5. Select the 'echonetlite' integration.
 Enter your IP address in the host field, and give the platform a name.
-6. Platform should automatically configure 'climate', and depending on your system will automatically configure 'sensor' and 'select'.
+6. Platform will automatically configure any supported platforms e.g. climate, sensor, switch, fan, select.
-7. If you have additional HVACs to configure then repeat step 4.
+7. If you have additional devices to configure then repeat step 4.

 ## Configuring Options for Fan and swing mode settings for supported HVAC and Air Purifiers.
 Once you have added the integration, you can go back to configuration -> integrations